Bristol North East

-The constituency was created for the 1950 general election, and abolished for the 1983 general election.
+The constituency was originally created for the 1950 general election, and abolished for the 1983 general election.

 The conduct of the 1951 election was the subject of an academic study, published as Straight Fight in 1954 by R. S. Milne and H.C Mackensie.

+Further to the completion of the 2023 review of Westminster constituencies, the seat was re-established for the 2024 general election.

 Boundaries

+1950–1983

 1950–1955: The County Borough of Bristol wards of District, Eastville, Hillfields, and Stapleton.

 1955–1974: The County Borough of Bristol wards of District, Eastville, Hillfields, and Stapleton, and the Urban District of Mangotsfield.

 1974–1983: The County Borough of Bristol wards of Easton, Eastville, Hillfields, St Paul, St Philip and Jacob, and Stapleton.

+2024–present

+The re-established constituency comprises the following areas: